 TIP - GET THE TIMING RIGHT!

-If you plan on purchasing depreciating assets, ensure you have purchased and installed the asset ready to use by 30 June 2024 to claim depreciation in the 2023-24 financial year.
+If you plan on purchasing depreciating assets, ensure you have purchased and installed the asset ready to use by 30 June 2025 to claim the full amount of the depreciation in the 2024-25 financial year.